CJ Kelly is a longtime baseball fan who loves the history of the sport.

 Furillo managed to put the controversy behind him and have a great career.
 Beside his 1953 batting title, he hit over .300 five times.
 He continued to be a key player throughout the 50s.
 His legendary defensive prowess grew each year.
 Along with his innate ability to play Ebbets Field’s high right field wall, he had a rocket arm.
 Many a runner regretted trying to take that extra base.
 He had 10 or more assists in nine straight seasons; ending his career with a .979 fielding percentage.

 Behind the great numbers, there was a lot of physical pain.
 A broken hand (from a fight with Durocher), torn ligaments, and eye surgery all took their toll.
 For a man of few words, no one really knew what he was going through day to day just to get out there.

 The move to Los Angeles did not affect him immediately.
 That first year of 1958, he batted .290 in just over 400 at bats.
 Injuries began to hinder him by spring training of 1959 and continued into the season.
 Even the warm California sunshine could not heal his wounds.
-The Dodgers won the World Series again in a sweep of the White Sox.
+The Dodgers won the World Series again, beating the White Sox 4-2.
 Furillo only had one hit in the series.